Liberals to introduce long-promised legislation to combat harmful online content

 The legislation is expected to pave the way for a new ombudsperson to field public concerns about online content, as well as a new regulatory role that would oversee the conduct of internet platforms.

-Justice Minister Arif Virani is set to hold a news conference this afternoon on the bill.
+Justice Minister Arif Virani is set to hold a news conference Monday afternoon on the bill.